How to Start an LLC in Nebraska

 Apply for business licenses & permits

 Many Nebraska businesses will also need various other permits, business licenses, etc. in order to legally operate.
-The requirements vary substantially depending on the type of business, however, as well as the location(s) that the business plans to operate.
+The requirements vary substantially depending on the type of business, however, as well as the location(s) where the business plans to operate.
 More information on business licensing in Nebraska can be found here.

 Nebraska does not require a statewide business license in most cases.
 However, companies in certain industries may require state permits.
 For example, liquor licenses for restaurants and bars are state-level licenses.
 At this time, you will also want to register for an unemployment insurance tax account, and an employee withholding tax account with the Nebraska Department of Revenue.